mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

 The packages are required by many of the packages installed later.
 On a cluster, check the output of ``module avail`` to see what has already been installed.
-They can also be installed locally, but they are common enough that a system install is acceptable.
+They can also be installed locally, but they are common enough that they are typically pre-installed.

 C and Fortran Based Packages